One of the last survivors of the USS Arizona was interred on the sunken warship | East Idaho News

 Bruner was on the sky control deck when the ship was struck by several bombs, igniting explosions that killed 1,177 Arizona crew members.
 He was one of a handful of sailors on deck to survive the catastrophic explosion when a bomb struck the Arizona’s forward magazine.

-After the explosion, he swam across 70 feet of burning water to reach the repair ship USS Vestal.
+After the explosion, he crossed 70 feet of burning water by going hand over hand on a line thrown to him and six other survivors to reach the repair ship USS Vestal, his cousin, Sharon Bruner, told CNN.
 Bruner suffered burns on nearly 80 percent of his body and was wounded by Japanese gunfire.

 Bruner is the 44th and last USS Arizona survivor to be interred, according to Emily Pruett, a spokeswoman for the Pearl Harbor National Memorial.